alshedivat/al-folio/_projects/1_project.markdown

     </div>
 </div>
 <div class="caption">
     Figure 1.
-HMM model: the vehicle’s exact location is considered as a *hidden state*, while its sensing information/perturbated location is considered as an *observable state*; the HMM transition matrix, which can be learnt using the traffic flow information, describes the probabilities of the vehicle traveling between the locations over the map.
+HMM model: the vehicle’s exact location is considered as a hidden state, while its sensing information/perturbated location is considered as an observable state; the HMM transition matrix, which can be learnt using the traffic flow information, describes the probabilities of the vehicle traveling between the locations over the map.
 </div>

 <div class="row justify-content-md-center">